YunjiKim/Unsupervised-Keypoint-Learning-for-Guiding-Class-conditional-Video-Prediction/README.md

 ## Train

-#### ※ Please adjust the paths for the inputs and outputs in the configuration file.
+#### ※ Please adjust the paths for inputs and outputs in the configuration file.

 #### 1. Train the keypoints detector & image translator
 ```